Deep Learning as the Disciplined Construction of Tame Objects

+where $\Sigma[x]$ denotes the cone of sum-of-squares polynomials.
+Finally, the problems \eqref{eq:minmeasurek} and their duals are convex conic (semidefinite) programs; they can thus be solved by off-the-shelf polynomial-time algorithms, such as Interior Point Methods.
+Under a Slater condition, we have \emph{strong duality} \ie{} these primal and dual values coincide.

-However, here as well there is no free lunch: the problem \eqref{eq:minmeasurek} has $\binom{n+d}{n} = \mathcal{O}(d^n)$ variables which, in practice, only allows to solve \eqref{eq:minmeasurek} for $d=1$, and sometimes $d=2$, for industrial problem.
-Exploiting sparsity in the polynomials and constraints of problem \eqref{eq:minpoly} helps in solving larger instances \cite{magronSparsePolynomialOptimization2023}.
-Finite convergence may occur for surprisingly low values of $d$, such as $d=1$ or $2$ for Optimal Power Flow problems \cite{wangCertifyingGlobalOptimality2022}.
-Another relevant topic is recovering minimizers $x^\star$ of problem \eqref{eq:minpoly} from (approximate) solutions to problems \eqref{eq:minmeasurek}.
+However, here as well there is no free lunch: the moment matrix $M_d(y)$ in \eqref{eq:minmeasurek} has size $\binom{n+d}{n}$, which grows like $\frac{n^d}{d!}$ as $n$ goes to infinity.
+In practice, this dependence on dimension $n$ only allows one to solve \eqref{eq:minmeasurek} for $d=1$, and sometimes $d=2$, for an industrial problem.
+Exploiting sparsity in the polynomial objective and constraints of problem \eqref{eq:minpoly} helps in solving larger instances \cite{magronSparsePolynomialOptimization2023}.
+Finite convergence may occur for surprisingly low values of $d$, such as $d=1$ or $d=2$ for Optimal Power Flow problems \cite{wangCertifyingGlobalOptimality2022}.
+Another relevant approach is recovering minimizers $x^\star$ of problem \eqref{eq:minpoly} from (approximate) solutions to problems \eqref{eq:minmeasurek}.